rolobio/DictORM/README.md

 # Get a row from the database, you may specify which columns must contain what
 # value.
 >>> bob = Person.get_where(id=1)
-# Or, if the table has ONLY ONE primary key, you may forgo specifying a column
+# Or, if the table has primary key(s), you may forgo specifying a column
 # name.
-PyPyTable.get_where assumes you are accessing the single primary key.
+PyPyTable.get_where will pair the arguments you provide with the
+# primary keys in their respective orders:
 >>> bob = Person.get_where(1)
 >>> bob
 {'name':'Bob', 'id':1}